discordjs/guide/guide/sharding/README.md

 client.shard.broadcastEval('this.guilds.size').then(console.log);
 ```

 If you run it, you will notice an output like `[1000, 1000, 1000, 600]`.
 You will be correct in assuming that that's the total number of guilds per shard, which is stored in an array in the Promise.
-We can both assume this isn't the ideal output for guild count, so we will need to make use of an array manipulation method - specifically [Array.reduce()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce).
+We can both assume this isn't the ideal output for guild count, so we will need to make use of an array manipulation method—specifically [Array.reduce()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce).

 It's highly urged for you to visit that link to understand how the method works, as you will probably find great use of it in sharding.
 Basically, this method (in this case) iterates through the array and adds each current value to the total amount.